 Divide and Conquer

 Chapter #38 challenges the belief in free will too: Superior virtue never acts and never believes.
-The tipoff: this divorces action and belief from virtue, and by inference, any action influenced by a belief in free will.
-Without a belief in free will, we can’t honestly credit anyone for ‘selfless acts of virtue’, or by inference, blame anyone for ‘selfish acts of evil’.
+The tipoff: This divorces action and belief from virtue, and by inference, any action influenced by a belief in free will.
+Without an explicit (or implied) sense of free will we can’t honestly credit anyone for ‘selfless acts of virtue’, or by inference, blame anyone for ‘selfish acts of evil’.
 Naturally, this seriously threatens the hierarchical dynamic upon which civilizations depend.
+(3)

 Cognitive Dissonance + Social Disconnection

 There are two fundamental and interrelated factors to keep in mind: (A) the social disconnection caused by civilization and (B) the cognitive dissonance caused by the dialectic nature of language.
-Each exasperates the other.
+Each exacerbates the other.
 Humanity traded the social security of the old way for the material security of agriculture and the hierarchical social system required to support it.

-In addition, the settled existence accompanying civilization allows individuals to hold on to things to develop and safeguard their niche — to ‘keep up with the Jones’, so to speak.
+In addition, the settled existence accompanying civilization allows individuals to hold on to things to develop and safeguard their niche — to ‘keep up with the Joneses’, so to speak.
 The holding on to things increases the sense of separate self — ‘the illusion of self’ that Buddha pointed out in his second truth, i.e., “the illusion of self originates and manifests itself in a cleaving to things” — “things” include both the material and spiritual, the physical and mental.
 Such attachment augments the original sense of a separate self, which leaves one feeling more isolated and insecure.

 Enter Religion and Practices like Yoga

 Deity oriented religions from Christianity to Hinduism generally draw on the simple hierarchical structure of a family or a tribe, where a father or a tribal alpha-male (a.k.a.
 God) guides his flock.
-In addition, deity religions — especially Western religions — generally encourage the illusions of self, free will, and free choice.
+In addition, deity religions — especially Western religions — generally support the idea of self, free will, and free choice.
 Finally, they depend on their followers’ belief in the verity and legitimacy of words.
 The Bible offers many examples, e.g., “For the word of God is living and active…” Hebrews 4:12; “Sanctify them in the truth; your word is truth.”
 John 17:17.
 (Google “Bible Verses Word of Truth” for more.)

 Interestingly, the core Buddhist and Taoist paths, and yoga to an extent, approach religion (re+ligare) a little differently.
 As evidenced by Buddha’s Four Truths and the Tao Te Ching, they appear to draw more on egalitarian instincts to push back on ‘the illusion of self’ and ‘the illusion of free will’.
 This is not to say deity-oriented religions don’t also tap into egalitarian instincts, but rather that they draw so extensively on hierarchical authority.

 Still, the core of yoga, as expressed in the Bhagavad Gita, is more prescriptive and hierarchical.
 For example, “For if a man thinks of the Spirit Supreme with a mind that wanders not, because it has been trained in yoga, he goes to that Spirit of Light.”
-It is easy to interpret this as validating free will and perfection, which sets the bar unnaturally high.
+It is easy to interpret this as validating free will and perfection, which sets the hierarchical bar unnaturally high.

 Nevertheless, the promise of controlling one’s life and finding connection in a secure niche — in a “Spirit of Light” or whatever — is what we often yearn to hear.
-On the other hand, we have the ancient yogic sentiment, Tat Tvam Asi, “Thou art that”.
+On the other hand, we have the ancient yogic sentiment Tat Tvam Asi, “Thou art that”.
 This all-connecting yogic ideal is a joining together, linking “I” and “that”.
 It doesn’t get more egalitarian than this!

 The Old Way

 Moreover, hunter-gatherer survival was best accomplished by group egalitarian instincts, with hierarchical instincts playing a minor social role.
 Any over expression of hierarchical instinct would threaten group cohesion and cooperation that was crucial for survival.
-In these circumstances, there would be little need for an ideal touting personal salvation in God, a “Spirit of Light”, or whatever.
+In these circumstances, there would be little need for an ideal touting personal salvation via a God, a “Spirit of Light”, or whatever.
 The visceral ‘social security’ felt by belonging to one’s group was ample salvation.